 News and Publications

-We produce a range of publications including general information for the public, guidelines for agencies and organisations we oversight, discussion papers seeking information from the public, final reports at the conclusion of legislative reviews, annual reports outlining the work we have done during the financial year and special reports to Parliament about public interest issues.
+We produce a range of publications including general information for the public, guidelines for agencies and organisations we oversight, discussion papers seeking information from the public, annual reports outlining the work we have done during the financial year and special reports to Parliament about public interest issues.
 Some of our publications are also available in community languages.

 This report is about the implementation of the NSW Government’s Whole of Government Commitments to Effective Complaint Handling (the Commitments), which form part of the Complaint Handling Improvement Program (CHIP).
 The CHIP involved a collaboration between the NSW Ombudsman, the office of the Customer Service Commissioner, the Department of Finance, Services and Innovation (DFSI), and representatives from all ten of the departmental clusters.